 Certain drugs may increase the level of FDPs in your bloodstream.
 Examples include:

 If you use any of these medications, your doctor may tell you to stop taking them before the test.
-Do not stop taking any medications without first talking to your doctor.
+However, do not stop taking any medications without talking to your doctor.

-Your results will depend on the laboratory completing the analysis of your sample.
+Normal results for the fibrin degradation products test are less than 10 mcg/mL (micrograms per milliliter).
+However, your results will depend on the laboratory completing the analysis of your sample.
 Talk with your doctor about your results and what they mean.
-Normal results for the fibrin degradation products test are less than 10 mcg/mL (micrograms per milliliter).
-If you have higher-than-normal FDP levels, this may indicate the presence of a clotting disorder.
+FDP levels that are higher than normal may indicate a clotting disorder.

 - abruption placentae (when the placenta prematurely separates from the wall of the uterus before the baby is born)